 - What is the worst-case scenario?
 How likely is it?
 How could I cope with it?

 - What is the best-case scenario?
 How likely is it?
 How could I make it happen

 Why not try it out?
 Become more aware of the kinds of things you think about on a daily basis.
 If a thought you are thinking is making you feel bad, immediately replace such thoughts with thoughts that make you feel good.
 Of course becoming mindful and more self-aware takes some practice.
 But like anything else that requires practice, the more you practice the better you get.

 “Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report, if there be any virtue and if there be any praise, dwell on these things.”
 Philippians 4:8

-If you would like to receive periodic updates from BetterHealthBetterYou just fill in your name and best email in the form below then click on the orange ‘submit’ button.
+If you would like to receive periodic updates from BetterHealthBetterYou enter your first name and best email in the form below then click on the orange ‘submit’ button.
 We look forward to having you join us!